 - Gear oil pump

-NOTE: We winterized a Mercury Tracker 25HP motor, but the process is the same or similar for all outboard makes and models.
+NOTE: We winterized a Mercury Tracker 25HP motor, but the process is the same or similar for all two-stroke outboard makes and models.

 Winterizing a 2-Stroke Outboard: Lower Unit Oil Change